 The dashboard is another place you shouldn’t place a bouquet during a drive.
 Although it is a flat surface, it is in direct line of the sun, which isn’t necessarily ideal for freshly cut flowers.
 You wouldn’t want your beautiful bouquet to wind up faded and sagging, would you?
 Also, it obstructs your view as you’re driving and can be very dangerous and hazardous.

 Store in a water-filled bucket

-The optimum method to transport anywhere from one bouquet, two bouquets, or too many to count, is in a bucket filled with water.
-This way, they will be hydrated and can remain in an upright position.
-Keep in mind that you won’t want to fill the bucket with too much water as this could lead to a spill if you hit a bump in the road – filling it just enough to wet your flowers’ whistle will do.
+The optimum method to transport anywhere from one bouquet, two bouquets, or too many to count is in a bucket filled with water.
+That way, they will be hydrated and can remain in an upright position.
+Keep in mind that you won’t want to fill the bucket with too much water, as this could lead to a spill if you hit a bump in the road; filling it just enough to wet your flowers’ whistle will do.
 But, even with minimal water, you can make sure that the bucket doesn’t get too jostled around by placing weights or sandbags on each side.

 Pro tip: If you aren’t traveling too far, you can do away with the water altogether and just keep your bouquet(s) standing upright in the bucket — just be sure to arrange the flowers in a vase as soon as you arrive at your destination.

 Although you may want to keep your floral arrangement next to you thinking that you can keep a better eye on it, placing a vase on a surface that isn’t necessarily flat could be an invitation for trouble.
 Therefore, you may want to choose the floor instead.